gift-surg/GIFT-Grab/doc/tips.md

 --------------------

 * When using this frame-grabber card, `/dev/video0` and `/dev/video1` will be probed for connecting to its DVI and SDI ports respectively.
-* The Linux user account used for capturing video must be in the group these two devices belong to: `sudo usermod -a -G video myuser` (i.e. if the devices belong to the `video` group).
+* The Linux user account used for capturing video must be in the group these two devices belong to.
+For instance if these belong to the `video` group: `sudo usermod -a -G video myuser`.
 * Due to the use of the generic [OpenCV VideoCapture](http://docs.opencv.org/2.4/modules/highgui/doc/reading_and_writing_images_and_video.html#VideoCapture::VideoCapture%28int%20device%29) API, GiftGrab can currently not distinguish Epiphan frame-grabbers from others (i.e. in the case where multiple frame-grabber cards are installed on a system).
 * Due to hardware-specific limitations, capturing video at 60 fps is possible only if the [I420 colour space](https://wiki.videolan.org/YUV#I420) is used instead of BGR24.